oluwadara5000/Assignments/readMeMain.md

-This is a md file that contains details about this Repository.
+This is a .md file that contains details about this Repository.

 The Repository is called "Assignments" which contains all the tasks undertaken during the course of Zuri Training from week 3 to week 5.

 The Repo contains three branches aside the main branch.
 They are: Week 3, Week 4, Week 5.

 Week 3 Branch contains the 2 tasks for week 3 which are a website with Registration, Login and Success pages styled with CSS.
 The webiste was to be built with replit platform.
-It is not online but you can see the raw platform here: https://replit.com/@OluwadarasimiOd/RegistrationLoginSuccess
+It is not online but you can see the raw file here: https://replit.com/@OluwadarasimiOd/RegistrationLoginSuccess

 The second task for Week 3 is a mock up portfolio website which should include an about me section, services section, projects section and also another page which is to be a form for contacting me.
 Also it is not online but can be seen here: https://replit.com/@OluwadarasimiOd/Portfolio